ukarroum/ykarroum-blog/blog/_posts/2022-05-30-true-cost-list.md

 The _vector_ version is _only_ 7 times faster.

-This can be explained by the size of the list node (32 bytes), a cache line can only hold 2 nodes while it can hold 16 integers.
+The remaining difference can be explained by the size of the list node (32 bytes), a cache line can only hold 2 nodes while it can hold 16 integers.

 We can count the number of cache misses: